Big Brother VIP Albania: Post Big Brother VIP

 Like in the original version, one week after the final of the show, was broadcast a reunion show, with the name Post Big Brother VIP, where the housemates will gather all together to discuss what happened inside the house.
-In the original version the show was broadcast only for one episode, but in the celebrity version the show was broadcast for three episodes (season 1), for two episodes (season 2-3) or for one episode (season 4).
+In the original version the show was broadcast only for one episode, but in the celebrity version the show was broadcast for three episodes (season 1), for two episodes (season 2–3) or for one episode (season 4).
 The show was hosted by Arbana Osmani, for the first two seasons, and since season three, the host is Ledion Liço.
 The two opinionists for season one were Arbër Hajdari and Balina Bodinaku.
 In season two, Hajdari was joined by Zhaklin Lekatari and in the third season, Hajdari was joined by Ori Nebijaj.
 For the fourth season, the opinionists were Arbër Hajdari and Neda Balluku.
+For the fifth season, the opinionists were Arbër Hajdari and Monika Kryemadhi.